 Introduction

 Transmission tower foundations are critical to the structural integrity of power lines.
-In India, engineers typically choose between pad & chimney (also called stub setting) foundations and pile foundations, depending on soil conditions, load requirements, and site constraints.
+In India, engineers typically choose between pad & chimney (stub setting) foundations and pile foundations, depending on soil conditions, load requirements, and site constraints.

 Pad & Chimney Foundations

-Pad & chimney foundations are the most common type for transmission towers in India.
-They consist of a reinforced concrete pad (spread footing) at the base and a chimney (pedestal) rising to grade level.
+Pad & chimney foundations consist of a reinforced concrete pad (spread footing) and a chimney (pedestal) rising to grade level.
 The tower stub is embedded into the chimney during construction.

 These are suitable for soils with adequate bearing capacity (SBC > 10 T/m²) and are cost-effective in normal to medium soil conditions.
 M20 to M25 grade concrete is standard, with Fe 500D reinforcement.